interTwin-eu/itwinai/docs/tutorials/hpo-workflows/hpo-workflows.rst

 which means that the trials are completetely agnostic of one another.
 This means that the distributed strategy and thus the model, optimizer, logger, etc., can only be instantiated within the ``train()`` function.
-For more details on this, see :ref:`HPO introduction<docs/how-it-works/hpo/explain-hpo>`
+For more details on this, see the :doc:`HPO introduction <../../how-it-works/hpo/explain-hpo>`.

 In this tutorial, we will tune two hyperparameters, the batch size and the learning rate.
 Our model will be a ResNet18, and we will train it on the FashionMNIST dataset.